Rene

 a fuel supply tube that feeds the fuel distributor.

-the injection of gas or liquid fuel is performed following a
+that the injection of gas or liquid fuel is performed following

 rotational direction of air flows.

-their bottom because the fuel distributor is arranged below the
+through their bottom because the fuel distributor is arranged

-plate for retaining the liquid is further forecasted, and the
+collector plate for retaining the liquid is further forecasted,

-configuration of the fuel distributor is modified, such that the
+and the configuration of the fuel distributor is modified, such

-fuel supply performs a substantially horizontal path and parallel
+that the fuel supply performs a substantially horizontal path

-to the first flat disc before the fuel reaches the fuel injector.
+and parallel to the first flat disc before the fuel reaches the

-not indispensable, but it is suitable for the case of using fuel
+is not indispensable, but it is suitable for the case of using

 [0040] In a preferred embodiment, the device for generating and

-supplied carries a thermal insulation system.
-Said system consists
+be supplied carries a thermal insulation system.
+Said system

-of a series of cylinders concentric with the cylinder that forms
+consists of a series of cylinders concentric with the cylinder

-the combustion chamber, and it will be explained in detail in the
+that forms the combustion chamber, and it will be explained in

-of the combustion chamber are preferably metals and among these
+elements of the combustion chamber are preferably metals and

-the use of stainless steel is preferred.
-Also in the preferred
+among these the use of stainless steel is preferred.
+Also in the

-embodiment the interior walls of the combustion chamber are
+preferred embodiment the interior walls of the combustion

-preferably reflective and with a shiny silver color, so as to
+chamber are preferably reflective and with a shiny silver color,

-optimize the radiation return of the heat from the cylinder walls
+so as to optimize the radiation return of the heat from the

-to inside.
-The more reflective it is, the greater will be the
+cylinder walls to inside.
+The more reflective it is, the greater

-an integral part of the apparatus of the present invention, it is
+not an integral part of the apparatus of the present invention,

-preferable that it be placed above the combustion chamber leaving
+it is preferable that it be placed above the combustion chamber

 direction, or as a heat transmitter, when the air is in the